-None of the primary standards listed above were detected at or above DLR in Zone 7 water supply during 2014 monitoring.
+None of the primary standards listed above were detected at or above DLR in Zone 7 water supply during 2015 monitoring.

-- \ Latest monitoring for asbestos was conducted in 2011 - \\ Based upon low vunerability, the California Department of Public Health (the predecessor to the State Water Board's Division of Drinking Water for drinking water regulation) granted reduced monitoring for radionuclides for current supply sources on January 25, 2008.
+- \ Latest monitoring for Asbestos was conducted in 2011. - \\ Based upon low vunerability, the California Department of Public Health (the predecessor to the State Water Board's Division of Drinking Water) granted reduced monitoring for radionuclides for current supply sources on January 25, 2008.
 Only gross alpha particle activity monitoring is required once every nine years.
 Latest gross alpha monitoring conducted in 2008.
 Uranium monitoring is conducted for supplemental information as in-house capabilities are available.